 To: From:

 Name Officer Name

 Company Office Name

 Address Address

 City, State, ZIP City, State, ZIP

+RE:

-RE: Applicant's Name
+Applicant's Name

 Social Security Number Last Wage Rate or Salary

 Employed From (Mo/Yr) to (Mo/Yr) CEO's Name

-Rea asons for leaving:
+Rea sons for leaving:

-I au uthorizeto furnish with whatever
+thorize to furnish

-info ormation they may have regarding my employme nt, includii ng my reason(s) for leaving.
-I am signing
+prmation they may have regarding my employment,

-waiver voluntarily, and to request that respond to this

-erence inquiry with full and complete information
+waiver voluntarily, and to request that erence inquiry with full and complete information.
+S

-olication for employment with
+lication for employment with

+rele ease from a ny and a Il claims or causes of action in law or

-ease from uity, including, but not limited to, defamation of c
+ity, including, but not limited to, defamation of cha

-- m responding to this reference check. inaracter o in invasion of privacy, which might drisc
+fror n responding to this reference check.

-Sigr nature Date